gravitational/careers/challenges/systems-intern/challenge.md

 # Tools

-This task should be implemented in Go or Rust and should work on 64-bit Linux machines.
+This task should be implemented in Go, C++, Rust or Java and should work on 64-bit Linux machines.

 # Timing

+It should take you from 4 to 24 full hours to complete the challenge.

 You can split coding over a couple of weekdays or weekends and find time to ask questions and receive feedback.

-Once you join the Slack channel, you have between 1 to 2 weeks complete the challenge depending on the challenge you choose.
+Once you join the Slack channel, you have a maximum of 1 week to complete the challenge.

 Within this timeframe, we don't give higher scores to challenges submitted more quickly.
 We only evaluate the quality of the submission.